 - Heat exposure and illness, in the form of their Heat Illness Prevention webpage and their Occupational Health Exposure web page.

 In keeping with OSHA’s focus on those topics, training you could consider might include topics like:

 And training on Heat Stress Symptoms and Prevention.

 For more on this topic, check out our article on performing a job hazard analysis (JHA) and download the free JHA guide/template there.

 Develop a Comprehensive Jobsite Safety and Health Program

-In step 4, the OSHA Quick Start Guide notes that “While OSHA does not require employers to develop comprehensive safety and health programs, development and implementation of these programs is an effective way to comply with OSHA standards and prevent workplace injuries and illnesses.
+In the next step, the OSHA Quick Start Guide notes that “While OSHA does not require employers to develop comprehensive safety and health programs, development and implementation of these programs is an effective way to comply with OSHA standards and prevent workplace injuries and illnesses.
 The information you’ve obtained from the steps above is a good start for developing a comprehensive safety and health program.”